 Further reading Guide to Amazon S3 Storage Classes

 Minimum Storage Duration

-For classic S3 Glacier, the minimum storage duration is 90 days.
-If you delete an object sooner than 90 days after placing it into S3 Glacier, you will be charged a prorated fee of $0.012 per GB.
+For classic Amazon S3 Glacier, the minimum storage duration is 90 days.
+If an object is purged in less than 90 days, a prorated fee of $0.012 per GB will be applied.
 This charge is prorated over the 90 days.
 If you delete your object 45 days after placing it into S3 Glacier, you would pay half of the fee ($0.006 per gigabyte).

-For S3 Glacier Deep Archive, minimum storage duration is 180 days.
-The pricing structure works similar to with S3 Glacier -- you are charged a prorated fee of if you delete your object before the minimum storage duration.
+For S3 Glacier Deep Archive, the minimum storage duration is 180 days.
+As with S3 Glacier, a prorated fee is applied if an object is purged earlier.

-S3 Glacier vs S3 Glacier Deep Archive Comparison Table
+Amazon S3 Glacier vs Amazon S3 Glacier Deep Archive Comparison Table

 |Storage Price||Retrieval speeds||Early deletion fee|

 |Amazon S3 Glacier Deep Archive||$0.00099/GB||Standard: 12 hours

 Now that you understand the basic storage classes with S3 Glacier, let’s review how to get data into S3 Glacier.